vsdip/vsd-cmos/README.md

 ![ngspice terminal view](images/2_2.jpg)

-Click the forwarded address — it opens a Linux desktop in your browser:
+Click the forwarded address and click on "**vnc_lite.html**" as shown in below image — it opens a Linux desktop in your browser:

 ![noVNC port forwarding](images/3_1.jpg)